CodewithAsh10/blockchain-voting-system-final/README.md

    ```
 3. The backend will automatically create all required tables on first run.

+### Quick Start (One-Click)

+After completing the MySQL setup steps above, you can start the entire project (backend servers and frontend) with a single click:

+1. Double-click the `start_all.bat` file in the project root.
+2. This will automatically:
+   - Set up the Python virtual environment (if needed)
+   - Install backend dependencies
+   - Start the backend Flask server and WebSocket server
+   - Install frontend dependencies and start the React app

+You will see new command windows open for each server.
+The app will be available at [http://localhost:3000](http://localhost:3000).

 ### Backend Setup (Updated)
 1. Navigate to the backend directory: `cd backend`
 2. Create a virtual environment: `python -m venv venv`